j-mie6/parsley/README.md

 ## References
 * This work is based on my Master's Thesis (2018) which can be found [**here**](https://github.com/J-mie6/Parsley/blob/master/parsley.pdf)
 * This work spawned a paper at the Scala Symposium at ICFP 2018: [**Garnishing Parsec with Parsley**](https://dl.acm.org/doi/abs/10.1145/3241653.3241656)
+* This work supports the patterns introduced at the Scala Symposium in 2022: [**Design Patterns for Parser Combinators in Scala**](https://dl.acm.org/doi/10.1145/3550198.3550427)